 7th grade will start off with snack and social time and then move into an hour of class, followed by a 20 minute tefillah experience.
 They will spend one semester focused on social justice and service projects that can be used as inspiration for mitzvah projects and one doing a deep dive into Jewish artists and creative representations of their bar/bat/bnai mitzvah torah portions.

 This program trains our teens to become teaching assistants in our Religious School program and provides basic job skills.
 Students must complete this class prior to working in the Religious School.

-If you have any questions about our programming for the school year, please reach out to Rose at firstname.lastname@example.org.
+If you have any questions about our programming for the school year, please reach out to Jessica at firstname.lastname@example.org.